Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Evaluation

-Next, we assess the design of the web-specific lite kernel space, which significantly reduces the kernel optimization space.
-We examine two typical kernels, MatMul and BatchMatMul, and compare their kernel optimization spaces in AutoTVM and \sysname.
-The results are presented in Table~\ref{T.space_comparison}.
+\textbf{Web-Specific lite space. } Table~\ref{T.space_comparison} compares the size of our lite kernel optimization space and AutoTVM for two typical kernels, MatMul and BatchMatMul.
 Notably, the web-specific lite kernel space size is, on average, around 0.0013\% and 0.000068\% of the AutoTVM space on Wasm and WebGPU, respectively, decreasing search candidates from millions to dozens.
-In combination with our optimized compilation pipeline, \sysname reduces the overall kernel generation cost from hours to milliseconds, enabling JIT-powered inference in web browsers.
+In combination with our optimized compilation pipeline, \sysname reduces the overall kernel generation cost from hours to seconds, enabling JIT-powered inference in web browsers.